 Christchurch Cheese & Chilli Festival for Children

 As an adult, I thoroughly enjoyed my day at the festival.
 But children are very well catered for too, with dedicated areas offering entertainment and activities to keep them engaged throughout the day.
-As well as walkabout musicians and stilt walkers and a Treasure Hunt.
+As well as walkabout musicians and stilt walkers, crazy golf and a treasure hunt.
 All presided over by the festival’s mascot (Katie the Koala – no idea what that has to do with chillies.
 Or cheese.)

 Fun Fair